-Whether or not you include nuts as part of your ketogenic diet is an individual choice.
-Remaining conscious of the calories and carb content, focusing on high fat and low carb nuts like pecan, brazil nuts, or macadamia nuts, and eating in moderation is really key.
+Whether or not you include nuts as part of your ketogenic diet is your personal choice.
+Be aware of calories and carbs in almonds and other nuts.
+Eat them in moderation and focus on high-fat, low-carb nuts like pecans, Brazil nuts, or macadamia nuts.

-That being said, nuts aren’t an essential part of the ketogenic diet.
-If you notice that they’re causing you issues like weight gain, taking you out of ketosis, or causing digestive problems, cutting them out might be the best option.
-Overall, it’s about finding what will work best for you over the long-term.
+Nuts play an important role in the ketogenic diet, but if you have an allergy or notice they’re causing you issues like weight gain, digestive issues, or taking you out of ketosis, cutting them out might be the best option.